Housing Choice Voucher (HCV) Program - Section 8

 The Section 8 Housing Choice Voucher (HCV) program is the federal government's major program for assisting low-income families, the elderly, and the disabled to afford decent, safe, and sanitary housing in the private market outside of the Keizer/Salem Urban Growth Boundary area of Marion County.
 The Housing Authority offers rental assistance to families that meet the eligibility requirements.
 To be eligible for rental assistance, a household must:

-2. Meet Eligible Immigrant or Citizenship Requirements
+1. Meet Eligible Immigrant or Citizenship Requirements

-- Individuals must be U.S. citizens, or non-citizens with eligible immigration status.
+Individuals must be U.S. citizens, or non-citizens with eligible immigration status.
 To receive assistance, applicants must provide evidence of citizenship or eligible immigration status.

 Families are eligible for assistance as long as at least one member is a citizen, national, or eligible noncitizen.
 Families that include both eligible and ineligible individuals are considered

 - Each family member must sign a declaration of U.S. citizenship or eligible immigration status.
 The Housing Authority is not required to report an individual's unlawful presence in the U.S. to the United States Citizenship and Immigration Services (USCIS).